abipalli/semioverse/README.md

 The code in this repository is by no means the only implimentation of these concepts, we are currently exploring these concepts through a relational-programming paradigm:

 https://docs.google.com/document/d/1iy59rRTpHwqwyyHj7ZSTxyf4df6_yI8MwjgS1tA7zj8/edit

+# Merge to Earn

+We will be setting up [Merge to Earn](https://mte.slice.so/) on this repository.